-The MS in Machine Learning is ideal for students considering a career in industry or as preparation for a PhD.
+The M.S. in Machine Learning is ideal for students considering a career in industry or as preparation for a Ph.D.
 Regardless of the application used, the curriculum and program requirements are the same.

 Curriculum for 2018 and earlier